 The fee for an online application is $50 plus a $5 License ID fee, totaling $55.

 The application process is located within Florida’s MyProfile account system.
 This system will essentially be your home base for all license actions from this point forward.
 After receiving your license, this is where you will take most other actions regarding your license and appointments.

-The state of Florida requires that all insurance license applications provide fingerprints prior to licensing.
+The State of Florida requires that all insurance license applications provide fingerprints prior to licensing.
 Giving your fingerprints will initiate a background check.
-If you have an prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
-For more information on this topic, call the Florida Department of Insurance at 850-413-3140 or email the Insurance Department or check the information on this page.
+If you have any prior misdemeanors or felonies, this may affect the outcome of your licensing efforts.
+For more information on this topic, call the Florida Department of Insurance at (850) 413-3140 or email the Insurance Department or check the information on this page.

-Fingerprinting must be completed through MorphoTrust USA.
-You will schedule an appointment at one of the locations in Florida, and the will electronically record your fingerprint information using LiveScan (as opposed to ink and paper).
+Fingerprinting must be completed through IdentoGO.
+You will schedule an appointment at one of the locations in Florida, and they will electronically record your fingerprint information using LiveScan (as opposed to ink and paper).

-The fee for fingerprint services is $45.80 plus local Florida sales tax.
+The fee for fingerprint services is $48.05 plus the local Florida sales tax.
 Your fingerprints will be submitted automatically to the Florida Department of Law Enforcement.

 The next step after completing all of your pre-license coursework or self-study is to take the insurance exam.
 You will take one exam for each line of insurance you wish to carry.
 Life, Accident, & Health 2-15 (L&H) and Property & Casualty 2-20 (P&C) lines are combined lines in Florida, so you will take two exams if you wish to attain all of these lines of authority: Property, Casualty, Life, Accident, Health.